Jumaruba/jtimesched/docs/02_assignment/02_assignment.md

 ```

 Each test, call this function, which receives as parameter a `boolean isRunning`, which tells if the
-counter is running or not, the `colummn` of the row and the expected result value.
+counter is running or not, the `colummn` of the row and there expected result value.

 All the tests look really similar: they are all `@ParameterizedTest`, which receives the column
 as parameter and by a `@ValueSource` and internally they only call the `isEditableTemplate`.